syzygypl/syzygypl.github.io/_posts/2018-10-11-interface-power.md

 author: frost-fox
 ---

-### Abstraction and polymorphism

 In the very beginning main idea of this post was to explain why interfaces are good and show some patterns to solve common problems.
-Unfortunately while describing why they are good it becomes something like "use pure interfaces instead of abstract classes and inheritance".
+Unfortunately while describing why they are good it becomes something like "use pure interfaces instead of abstract classes and inheritance" or more obvious "why inheritance is bad and how to solve it".
 But anyway I will continue this topic and show real power of interfaces.

 In object oriented programming such principles as Polymorphism and Abstraction are considered as golden rules, and we all understand theoretical basis of this principles and their simplistic beauty.
 In OOP abstraction mechanism allows us